ds-modules/curriculum-guide/technology/computer-resources.md

 ### Using External Software

-Chromebooks will not support external software that must be downloaded and installed.
+Chromebooks will not support software that must be downloaded and installed.
 Therefore, using such external software is not recommended.